 We’re good to go!
 Read more here

 ‘Letters of Constraint’ was an open invitation to write a reflective letter during the Covid-19 lockdown.
-The generously shared words offer a glimpse of mass societal constraint told through individual experiences of isolation over a six-week time frame.
+The generously shared words offer a glimpse of mass societal constraint, told through individual experiences of isolation over a six-week time frame.

 An open letter from Andrea-Hadley Johnson, our Artistic Programme Manager at the National Justice Museum:

-We are now asking the public to share in these stories, by making a film of themselves reading a letter.
-Volunteers have been sent a random letter, to read however they wish.
+Watch films made by volunteers of themselves reading the letters.
 This sharing of words between strangers has been a powerful act of solidarity and empathy.
+View films here.